-Owners of an on-premises distribution group that's synced to Office 365 can't manage the distribution group in Exchange Online
+Owners of an on-premises distribution group synced to O365 can't manage the distribution group in Exchange Online

 The action '<cmdlet>', '<property>', can't be performed on the object '<name>' because the object is being synchronized from your on-premises organization.
 This action should be performed on the object in your on-premises organization.**